 The following Substances and amount are subject to a first offense penalty of not less than 10 years and not more than life imprisonment.
 If there is death or serious bodily injury, not less than 20 years or more than life imprisonment.
 First offense penalty is also subject to a fine of not more than \$10 million if an individual and not more than \$50 million if not an individual.
 A second offense is subject to a penalty of not less than 20 years and not more than life imprisonment.
 If death or serious bodily injury the penalty is life imprisonment.
-A second offense penalty is subject to a fine of not more than \$20 million in and individual and not more than \$75 million if not an individual.
-If there are two or more prior offenses the penalty will be life imprisonment and a fine of not more than \$20 million if an individual and not more than \$75 million if not an individual: Schedule I: Fentanyl Analogue (100 grams or more mixture), Heroin (1 kilogram or more mixture), and LSD (10 grams or
+A second offense penalty is subject to a fine of not more than \$75 million if not an individual.
+If there are two or more prior offenses the penalty will be life imprisonment and a fine of not more than \$20 million if an individual and not more than \$75 million if not an individual.